Quickstart

 1. Get your API key

-Create an API key in the portal to access the Text-to-Speech API.
+Create an API key in the portal to access the text to speech API.
 Store your key securely as a managed secret.

 2. Install dependencies

-pip install requests numpy
+pip install requests

 3. Make your first request